bbchallenge/bbchallenge/src/routes/story.md

 ### Will it halt or not?

-Turing machines have an important property: starting from a given memory tape (blank in our case), they either **halt** or don't.
+Turing machines have an important property: starting from a given memory tape (all-0 in our case), they either **halt** or don't.
 By halting we mean that the machine tries to execute an undefined transition and, since it is undefined, stops functioning.
 Here is a machine that halts after 4 steps:

 <TmSimulator b64TM="mAQACAAACAQEBAAAAAAAAAAAAAAAAAAAAAAAAAAAA"/>